 Is the World Ready for Self-Driving Cars?

 The cars of today are almost fully automated, and the smart technology for driverless cars has now been developed.
-On this rebroadcast of today's To the Point, why don't we have them?
+Why don't we have them?
 We hear about possible benefits and the potential problems.
 Also, retailers panic over holiday shopping, and movie releases in time for the Oscars.

 Banner image: phrenologist